Create your custom weekly workout schedule.

 Note: If you are 60+ years old you do not need to “graduate” further.
 This is a sufficient level of fitness to maintain good health for your age group.

 If you are have been exercising moderately to vigorously for 30 minutes or more per day, this is the free exercise program for you unless you are over 60 years old.
 Goals for this stage are to maximize fat loss and muscle gain as needed, and to maintain an active lifestyle with proven health benefits.
 Gradually progress to an average of 45 minutes of exercise 6 days per week, particularly if you need to lose weight.

-Use physical activities like jogging, vigorous biking, swimming, boot camp or calisthenic exercise to continue to build your fitness.
+For your cardio training in stage 3, include physical activities like jogging, vigorous biking, swimming, boot camp or calisthenic exercise to continue to build your fitness.
 Pick activities with an MET rating of 5 or more, according to your ability level.
 When you use a light-moderate effort physical activity for your workout, double the time to 70-90 minutes for greater calorie burn and health benefits.

-Parallel to the free workout plans, this free exercise program is a gateway to proven physical fitness, and substantially lower risks of serious chronic disease and premature death.
+Parallel to the free workout plans, this free exercise program is a gateway to proven physical fitness and substantially lower risks of serious chronic disease and premature death.
 Because of the many health benefits, this program is worth your consistent effort.